pnp/List-Formatting/column-samples/number-data-bar/README.md

 - [Use column formatting to customize SharePoint](https://docs.microsoft.com/en-us/sharepoint/dev/declarative-customization/column-formatting)

 A similar wizard is also included in the [Column Formatter](https://github.com/SharePoint/sp-dev-solutions/blob/master/solutions/ColumnFormatter/README.md) webpart that allows full customization.

+> Additional versions using Abstract Tree Syntax (AST) are also provided for environments where the Excel-style expressions are not supported.

 <img src="https://telemetry.sharepointpnp.com/sp-dev-list-formatting/column-samples/number-data-bar" />